 The International Jeunesses Musical Competition in Belgrade, Serbia has established a special prize for "the best young Mezzo-Soprano", under the name of "Milena Kitic".

 In February 2015, Kitic performed a solo-recital in Houston, TX and her "signature" role of Carmen with The Pacific Symphony, conducted by Mo.
-Carl St.Clair, and she repeated this performance in August 2015 during Pacific Symphony's Summer Festival in Irvine, CA. On March 19, 2016, Ms. Kitic will perform alongside Placido Domingo and Deborah Voigt at the grand opening of Chapman University's Musco Center for the Arts.
+Carl St.Clair, and she repeated this performance in August 2015 during Pacific Symphony's Summer Festival in Irvine, CA. On March 19, 2016, Ms. Kitic has also performed alongside Placido Domingo and Deborah Voigt at the grand opening of Chapman University's Musco Center for the Arts.
 Kitic's next appearance at Musco Center for the Arts in planned as her solo-recital and public Master Class on March 9, 2017.
 She will again perform with the Pacific Symphony as Amneris in Verdi's Aida in February 2017., as well as a give solo-recital at the Azusa Pacific University on March 20, 2017.

 Ms. Kitic has studied with Metropolitan and Vienna State Opera star, Kammersaengerin Biserka Cvejic.
 She holds BM (Bachelor of Music in Performance) from the University of Music in Belgrade, Serbia and MM (Master of Music in Performance) from the University of the Arts in Novi Sad, Serbia.